-- (vii) Time penalty or Lap penalty; - (viii) Drive Through Penalty or Stop/ Go Penalty (Endurance Event only); - (ix) Where applicable, deduct series points from a Competitor with a consequent forfeiture any relevant awards (whether of prize money or of trophies) to which that Driver and/or Competitor may otherwise have been entitled; - (x) Disgualify a Licence Holder from a particular section of an Event that has been completed; - (xi) Disgualify a Licence Holder from an Event; - (xii) Disgualify a Licence Holder from a Meeting: - (xiji) Recommend to KA and/or a Tribunal that a Licence Holder be Suspended: - (xiv) Another penalty deemed appropriate in the circumstances. - b) Any of the above Penalties can only be inflicted after an Infringement Notice has been accepted by the Licence Holder or following a Hearing.
+- (vi) Relegate a Competitor or Driver: - 1.
+To the rear of a starting grid: - 2.
+By a number of starting grid positions; - 3.
+To the rear of a starting grid with a time Penalty for a Race at the Meeting or at the next Meeting or Meetings. - (vii) Demote a Competitor or Driver from the finishing order of a Race to a lesser finishing order of the Race by amending the results of an Event and/or imposing a time penalty expressed in minutes and/or seconds: - (viii) Time penalty or Lap penalty; - (ix) Drive Through Penalty or Stop/ Go Penalty (Endurance Event only); - (x) Where applicable, deduct series points from a Competitor with a consequent forfeiture any relevant awards (whether of prize money or of trophies) to which that Driver and/or Competitor may otherwise have been entitled; - (xi) Disgualify a Licence Holder from a particular section of an Event that has been completed; or from participating in a future section of an Event; - (xii) Disgualify a Licence Holder from an Event; - (xiii) Disgualify a Licence Holder from a Meeting; - (xiv) Recommend to KA and or the National Judicial Commissioner or a Tribunal or the National Judicial Commissioner that a Licence Holder be Suspended; - (xv) Another penalty deemed appropriate in the circumstances. - b) Any of the above Penalties can only be inflicted after an Infringement Notice has been accepted by the Licence Holder or following a Hearing.
 In the case of Suspension or Disgualification, the party concerned must be summoned to give them the opportunity of presenting their defence.